nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 The rest of the model is equivalent to the normal (all-to-all spike pairing) STDP.

-The full model can be downloaded here: `stdp_nn_symm.nestml <https://github.com/nest/nestml/blob/348047823eede02a0b2687e318fb1c02bea591b8/models/synapses/stdp_nn_symm.nestml>`_.
+The full model can be downloaded here: `stdp_nn_symm_synapse.nestml <https://github.com/nest/nestml/blob/348047823eede02a0b2687e318fb1c02bea591b8/models/synapses/stdp_nn_symm_synapse.nestml>`_.

 Presynaptic centered